Sarang-2004/sentiment-analysis/README.md

 📈 Graphs showing model performance and feature distributions

-🧠 Learnings
+##🧠 Learnings
-Basics of Natural Language Processing (NLP)
+-Basics of Natural Language Processing (NLP)

-Text preprocessing techniques
+-Text preprocessing techniques

-Building and evaluating ML models on text data
+-Building and evaluating ML models on text data

-Importance of feature extraction like BoW and TF-IDF
+-Importance of feature extraction like BoW and TF-IDF

-📌 To-Do
+##📌 To-Do
- Implement deep learning model (e.g., LSTM or BERT)
+ -Implement deep learning model (e.g., LSTM or BERT)

- Add more preprocessing techniques like stemming/lemmatization
+ -Add more preprocessing techniques like stemming/lemmatization

-📬 Contact
-Feel free to connect for collaboration or questions!

-Sarang Nettath
-📧 sarangjayagopal2004@gmail.com
-🔗 LinkedIn | GitHub

-📜 License
+##📜 License
-This project is licensed under the MIT License.
+-This project is licensed under the MIT License.